Univ-Wyo-Education/S20-2150/Lectures/Lect-20/Lect-20.md

 Since the dictionary has to be first to decode the document for small documents this will result in a bigger output.
 In documents being sent across the web Google has analyzed that any document less than 1721 bytes is better off left un-compressed.

+This leaves the question of finding the most frequent text in the book and encoding that with the shortest bit string.
+To solve that question let's look at Huffman Encoding.

+# Huffman Encoding

 Let's walk through the example in the book.